 Administration has called for expressions of interest for suitably qualified persons to nominate for external independent membership of the City's Audit Committee.
-An advertisement was placed in The Voice newspaper in addition to being advertised on the City's website and promoted through social media and the City's e-newsletter.
+An advertisement was placed in The Voice newspaper in addition to being advertised on the City's website, Facebook page and the January edition of the Vincent e-newsletter.